 Prophylactic antibiotics were prescribed twice a day for 3 d.
-Two weeks after surgery, adjuvant chemotherapy was started; the protocol was the same as the preoperative one and four cycles were administered.
+Two weeks after surgery, adjuvant chemotherapy was started; the protocol was the same as the preoperative one, and four cycles were administered.
 Two weeks after surgery, non-weight bearing mobilization was started with the help of a hinged knee brace.
-Full weight bearing with the brace was started after six weeks and continued without the brace after 12 wk.
+Full weight bearing with the brace was started after 6 wk and continued without the brace after 12 wk.
 Follow-up examination included clinical examination, ultrasound scanning, plain radiography, CT, MRI and SPECT for detecting any signs of recurrence or metastasis.
 The patient achieved bone union 6 mo after the surgery, as confirmed by CT (Figure 5).
-At the 28-mo follow-up, no local recurrence or metastasis was observed.
+At the 28 mo follow-up, no local recurrence or metastasis was observed.
 The patient could walk without any aid and carry out her daily life activities satisfactorily (supplementary file 1).

 Discussion

 In cases in which the tumor is adjacent to the growth plate, Cho et al[7], Cañadell et al[8], and Betz et al[9] recommend applying an epiphyseal distraction; they use this as a simple distraction technique for separating the growth plate from the degenerative layers of cells, and not as a routine lengthening procedure.
-This procedure entails the possibility of regeneration and some potential suppression effect on tumor[10].
+This procedure entails the possibility of regeneration and some potential suppression effect on the tumor[10].
 In our case, we used this technique to ensure a safe surgical margin, which was confirmed by histological evaluation.
-Moreover, no local recurrence had occurred up to the 28-mo follow-up.
+Moreover, no local recurrence had occurred up to the 28 mo follow-up.
 We therefore think that the technique used here is a feasible way of achieving a safe surgical margin in patients with an open growth plate.

 There are many methods chosen in our department for intercalary reconstruction of massive bone defect[11,12].
 However, biological reconstruction remains a challenge in osteosarcoma patients because chemotherapy has proven to have a negative effect on healing and revascularization of the allograft, which means that it could delay the union of the allograft and host bone.
-Many studies have shown that chemotherapy can decrease cells numbers and suppress cell proliferation at the junction of the allograft and host bone.
+Many studies have shown that chemotherapy can decrease cell numbers and suppress cell proliferation at the junction of the allograft and host bone.
 Cañadell et al[8] described a technique that combined the use of an allograft shell and a free vascularized fibular flap for intercalary reconstruction of the lower limb.
-This technique provided good primary stability and protected the flap from excessive mechanical stress, and thus provided both mechanical and biological strength simultaneously.
+This technique provided good primary stability and protected the flap from excessive mechanical stress, and thus simultaneously provided both mechanical and biological strength.
 Moreover, vascularized fibular flaps for the reconstruction of bone defects can fuse with the host bone and result in remodeling and hypertrophy in response to mechanical stress[13].
 However, the high level of expertise required for microsurgery techniques limits their use.
 Further, the considerable operation time required for reconstruction could delay the recovery of patients and the postoperative chemotherapy regimen.
 Studies have shown that non-vascularized fibular grafts have the ability of remodeling and integrating with the host bone as well[14,15].
-However, other studies have reported a high nonunion rate and the limitations of using lengthy grafts, and the recommended length is less than 12 cm as some research concluded[16].
+However, other studies have reported a high nonunion rate and the limitations of using lengthy grafts, and the recommended length is less than 12 cm according to previous work[16].